 Change of Patient-Doctor Approach

 When your practice has telemonitoring in place, it changes the dynamics of patient-doctor interaction and makes it all patient-centric.
 It will also require familiarizing the patients with the new procedures and engaging with them.
+You may also need to integrate telemonitoring with healthcare CRM software to additionally enhance the patient experience.

 As sensors and various ICD collect the patient’s health information, its management should follow all the state and federal law requirements.
 The failure to do so may cause plenty of legal troubles, which is why you always should talk about it with your developers.
 We have an article that will give you a basic understanding of data handling in medical IoT.